Blinken, in Kenya, seeks to cool regional crises

 NAIROBI (AP) — U.S. Secretary of State Antony Blinken opened his first official visit to Africa in Kenya with an appeal Wednesday for the preservation of democracy and inclusion in politically and ethnically fractured societies.
 His message was delivered amid worsening crises in neighboring Ethiopia and Sudan.

-With insecurity wracking both of those countries, Blinken began a three-nation African tour in a country with it own turbulent history of democracy.
-Kenya will face another test of stability in a presidential election next year yet has emerged as a player in attempting to ease the growing Ethiopian conflict.
+With insecurity wracking both of those countries, Blinken began his Africa tour in a nation with its own turbulent history of democracy.
+Kenya will face another test of stability in presidential elections next year, yet has emerged as a player in attempting to ease the Ethiopia conflict.

 Before meeting President Uhuru Kenyatta and other senior Kenyan officials, Blinken spoke with civic leaders about the importance of combatting what he termed “democratic recession” around the world, including challenges in the United States that show “just how fragile our democracy can be.”